rafibayer/macrofrick/README.md

 To learn Rust macros, and to go very fast!
 By expanding our brainfuck to Rust, we can leverage the full power of the Rust compiler to do a lot of the work at compile-time.
 This does make our compilation process quite lengthy, but the resulting binary executes very fast compared to many brainfuck compilers I've seen.

 check out the `unsafe` branch for a version that eschews bounds checking via unsafe rust to both compile and run faster.

-# Limitations
-Brainfuck specifies that all non-brainfuck characters are to be considered comments and ignored.
-Currently, this macro will reject brainfuck code that contains additional characters, or has unmatched loop braces.